Blackhawk (DC Comics): Evolution of Chop-Chop

-Throughout the 1940s and well into the 1950s, Chop-Chop provides comic relief in the Blackhawk strip and is depicted as more of a highly exaggerative caricature amid the realistic art style that otherwise surrounds him.
+In the 1940s and 1950s, Chop-Chop provides comic relief in the Blackhawk strip and is depicted as more of a highly exaggerative caricature amid the realistic art style that otherwise surrounds him.
 Fat, buck-toothed, and orange-skinned, he speaks in broken English, wears a queue hairstyle complete with a bow, and dresses in colorful coolie garb.
-This depiction, although now considered offensive, was not atypical of World War II-era depictions of Asians especially the Japanese.
-A popular character at the time, Chop-Chop also appears in his own humor feature in the Blackhawk series from 1946 to 1955.
+This depiction, although now considered offensive, was not atypical of World War II-era depictions of Asians, especially the Japanese.
+A popular character at the time, Chop-Chop appeared in his own humor feature in the Blackhawk series from 1946 to 1955.

 Even in his very earliest appearances, he demonstrates tremendous competency and bravery, arriving on Blackhawk Island in a plane of his own construction, and then, relatively soon after, is shown fighting right alongside Blackhawk in a hand-to-hand melee.
-Despite this, he's long portrayed as essentially Blackhawk's sidekick, riding along in Blackhawk's plane as opposed to piloting his own and often brandishing a cleaver in battle.
+Despite this, he is long portrayed as essentially Blackhawk's sidekick, riding along in Blackhawk's plane as opposed to piloting his own and often brandishing a cleaver in battle.

-In 1952, it's firmly stated that he's a full member of the team, and from 1955 to 1964, he slowly transforms into a more realistically drawn character, changes that culminate when the Blackhawks take on a major uniform change for the first time in their history and Chop-Chop finally joins them in his choice of wardrobe.
+In 1952, it is firmly stated that Chop-Chop is a full member of the team, and from 1955 to 1964, he becomes a more realistically drawn character, changes that culminate when the Blackhawks take on a major uniform change for the first time in their history and Chop-Chop finally joins them in his choice of wardrobe.
 When the team later reverts to their traditional blue and black uniforms, he dons one for the first time.

 When the 1980s World War II-set revival of the series begins, Chop-Chop is again shown in a variation of his original outfit (and even clutches a cleaver on the cover of the first issue).
-It's quickly apparent, however, that the similarities end there and that he's far from comic relief.
-As the run progresses, it's revealed that he feels slighted by his teammates, not given proper enough respect to even wear the same uniform as them.
+It is apparent, however, that the similarities end there and that he is far from comic relief.
+As the run progresses, it is revealed that he feels slighted by his teammates, not given proper enough respect to even wear the same uniform as them.
 Realizing their embarrassing oversight, they bestow to him with great ceremony a standard uniform and his own plane to mark him as a respected member of the group.

 After DC Comics' company-wide crossover event Crisis on Infinite Earths revamped and streamlined many of DC's properties, Chop-Chop has almost exclusively been depicted with a build similar to his comrades and wearing the Blackhawks' standard uniform.
 His past likeness and role as sidekick is addressed, shown as a character in a comic book about the Blackhawks, which he finds infuriatingly insulting.